How to use Betaine HCl for safer travel with autoimmune diseaseMar 04, 2021

 If you’ve been creepin’ around the site for a minute now, you’ll know that I’m a big fan of Betaine HCl.

-- I suggest clients start with this step via Step 1: Start with your Stomach in the Revive in Five framework – despite being a nutritionist who should probably tell people to do something with food first 🤷♀️.
+- I use it in my signature D.A.M. method for normalizing food sensitivities and the B.S.A.F.E. method to reverse burning symptoms – despite being a nutritionist who should probably tell people to do something with food first 🤷♀️.

-- I have a few free courses, and a dozen articles, on why stomach acid is your #1 problem if you’ve got gut issues.
+- I have a few free courses, and a dozen articles, on why stomach acid is a big problem if you’ve got gut issues.

 Just some of the many juicy clues I’m sure you could dig up.
-And, while this is an impressive list, I’m just going to go ahead and add to it right now the single most important reason I love Betaine HCl so darn much.
+But I’m going to go ahead and add to this list right now: the single most important reason I love Betaine HCl so darn much.

 Betaine HCl is the best tool we have to protect our immune systems while we travel, adventure, and go do stuff besides sitting on the couch.

-And, TBH, this ^ is really what I’m about: simplifying gut solutions for my autoimmune clients so they can have the freedom to go out and experience more.
+And, TBH, this ^ is really what I’m about: simplifying gut solutions for my autoimmune and digestive clients so they can have the freedom to go out and experience more.

 Let’s explain this a bit more – shall we?